edenau/edenau.github.io/_posts/2014-01-22-exam-sitting.markdown

 # Introduction

-This is my high school project that is specifically designed for secondary schools in Hong Kong to arrange internal examinations automatically.
+This was my high school project that was specifically designed for secondary schools in Hong Kong to arrange internal examinations automatically.

 ## Table of Contents
 - [Background](#background)